Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Tulane Stats and Trends

-- The Green Wave are 3-3 ATS when underdogs by 3 points or more this year.
+- The Green Wave have an against the spread record of 3-3 in their six games as an underdog of 3 points or more this year.

-- Tulane's games this year have gone over the total in six out of nine opportunities (66.7%).
+- Tulane's games this year have hit the over on six of nine set point totals (66.7%).

-- Tulane is 2-0 against the spread and 1-1 overall in games when it records more than 30.6 points.
+- Tulane is 2-0 against the spread and 1-1 overall when the team records more than 30.6 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.